 “National Parks are BUSY.
 Failing to plan is planning to fail,” said Rachel Visser, an ER Nurse, mom of four, and Founder of June Baby Clothes who has traveled to six national parks with her family.
 Mapping out your days are essential.
 “Planning ahead of time with hiking options A, B, C, etc. can save you a lot of time not sitting in traffic or circling a parking lot.
 Start early if possible,” she said.

 Be Aware of Park Regulations and Limited Cell Service

 Just like amusement parks have regulations, so do national parks.
-Following posted safety regulations and clean-up requirements are a given, but be sure to check out any COVID policies for visitors as well.
+Following posted safety regulations and clean-up requirements are a given.
 Also, check whether reservations are needed ahead of your visit.